edemaine/coauthor/README.md

   Drag messages (via their arrow icon) into other messages to make such links.

 * **Files** (another type of message) can be attached to other messages, as another type of reply.
-Files can be replaced, and image/video files (including PNG, JPEG, SVG, MP4) are displayed inline.
+File messages can have title and body too; title defaults to the filename.
+Files can be replaced.
+Image/video files (including PNG, JPEG, SVG, MP4) are displayed inline.
 (In the future, they and other visual file types such as PDF will be rendered by some kind of thumbnails.)